Self-catering and holiday let accommodation

 Holiday properties that are available to let on a commercial basis for more than 20 weeks of the year should be subject to payment of Business Rates rather than Council Tax

-This type of property has a rateable value applied to it instead of a Council Tax band.
+This type of property will have a Rateable Value applied to it instead of a Council Tax band.
 The amount of rates you will have to pay is calculated by multiplying the rateable value by the annual rate in the pound.

-For example, if your property has 6 bed spaces and a price per bed space of £500.
-Your rateable value would be £3,000.
-The annual rates bill for 2012-2013 would be:
+For example, if your property has 6 bed spaces and a price per single bed space of £500, your rateable value would be £3,000.
+The annual rates bill for 2014-2015 would be:

-You may also be entitled to claim Small Business Rate Relief for your holiday home, subject to certain conditions.
+£3,000 x 47.1 pence = £1413.00.
+You may also be entitled to claim Small Business Rate Relief for your holiday let property, subject to certain conditions.

 If you think that your holiday property should be business rated, please contact the business rates team.